Copy one of these prompts into Claude, ChatGPT, or any AI assistant to generate integration code for theDocumentation Index

 Paste this prompt to generate a FastAPI endpoint that classifies incoming text and routes it to a handler based on the top label.FastAPI route classifier prompt

-Write a FastAPI application that accepts a text payload, classifies it using the
+Write a FastAPI application that accepts a text or document payload, classifies it using

 top-scoring label.